rixx/2018.djangocon.eu/_posts/2018-01-05-speaker-mentors.md

 While DjangoCon Europe has much more to offer than just talks, the talks are still the core of the conference, around which everything else is built.
-To make DjangoCon Europe talks great for every attendee, we'll try to have some interesting talks for everyone – and the best thing you can do to help, is to submit your talk!
+To make DjangoCon Europe talks great for every attendee, we'll try to have some interesting talks for everyone – and the best thing you can do to help is to submit your talk!

 ### Community